boost/twitter-bootstrap-rails/README.md

+# This is a fork for Twitter Bootstrap Rails gem version 2.0.8
+The reason we need this is for Ombudsmen project which uses this version.
+But the runtime dependency therubyracer version was not working for MacOS 10 or higher.
+We removed the therubyracer runtime dependency.

 # Twitter Bootstrap for Rails 3.1 Asset Pipeline
 Bootstrap is a toolkit from Twitter designed to kickstart development of webapps and sites.
 It includes base CSS and HTML for typography, forms, buttons, tables, grids, navigation, and more.